flot/flot/README.txt

   http://code.google.com/p/flot/

-Take a look at the examples linked from above, they should give a good impression of what Flot can do.
+Take a look at the examples linked from above, they should give a good impression of what Flot can do and the source code of the examples is probably the fastest way to learn how to use Flot.

 Installation